manuel-192/m-m/PKGBUILDs/customcfg/README.md

 - The tool recognizes the latest Windows systems, but this is not extensively tested and may generate false results.

 ## Changes
+0.2: 2020-Aug-13
+- Shortened the generated OS names by removing the suffix/prefix "Linux".

 0.1.71: 2019-Jul-18
 - added support for EndeavourOS (experimental, not yet tested)